dekrus/Fallout2MechanicsMiniRework/README.md

 - Fast Metabolism (trait) enhances the effect of Stimpaks and Super Stimpaks;
 - Some monsters have passive health regeneration: wanamingos/centaurs (if enabled in the ".ini" file).
 - Fire and Plasma damage temporarily reduces the target's regeneration rate and may even stop it completely.
 - Added a new bonus perk called "Regeneration", which is automatically added if the player's base "healing rate" is greater than 5.
-This perk adds a "healing_rate" - based chance to heal crippled limbs when HP is restored.
+This perk adds a "healing_rate"-based chance to heal crippled limbs when HP is restored.

 ### Medical Tools
 Changes the way the First Aid Kit, Doctor's Bag, and Paramedic's Bag are used.